gestaoaju/commerce/README.md

 5. Run webpack (build assets to wwwroot):
 `npm start`

-6. Run the application by pressing F5
+6. Run the application:
+`dotnet run`

 ## How to test